How To Password Protect a USB Drive in Windows

 The Explorer icon for the USB drive will now change to include a padlock.
 When you want to access the drive, double click it and you will be prompted for a password.
-Be sure to use a password you can remember, or write it down somewhere safe, because without your recovery key, that password, or a stack of supercomputers, you aren’t going to be able to decrypt the drive.
+Be sure to use a password you can remember, or write it down somewhere safe, because that password (or a stack of supercomputers) you won’t be able to decrypt the drive.

 Protect the drive using VeraCrypt

 If you want to protect your drive but don’t quite trust Microsoft, you can use VeraCrypt, a similar software package from the software company Idrix.
 It is open-source and freely available; you can make donations to support the project if you use VeraCrypt.
 VeraCrypt actually has more features than BitLocker but is still fairly easy to use to protect a USB drive.
-As of September 2018, VeraCrypt is on release version 1.23.
+As of March 2020, it released its latest version the VeraCrypt 1.24-Update 6.

-Protecting a drive is a tedious process using VeraCrypt but it isn’t complex.
+Protecting a drive is quite a tedious process using VeraCrypt but it isn’t very complex.